eeberhart40/Strive/README.md

         });
 ```

 When given an orgin, destination, and mode of travel, Directions Service generates an array (`path`) of many coordinate points respresenting a route along established roads and returns that array in a promise.
-The promise also contains the distance of that route and the estimated travel time.
+The promise also contains the distance of that route and the estimated travel time depending on the specified mode of travel.

 ```javascript
  displayRoute(origin, destination, service, display) {